naokimas/naokimasuda.github.io/gsd.md

 -	Geometry/Topology--homotopy theory (MTH 528)

 ####	Applied track
--	Analysis--complex analysis (MTH 625)
+-	Numerical analysis II (MTH 538)
 -	Methods of applied mathematics II (MTH 540)
--	Numerical analysis II (MTH 538)
+-	Either of the three mandatory courses in the Pure track or Applied Complex Analysis (new)

-- If you are in the M.A. program or you are an unsupported Ph.D. student, you must register for a fourth course.
+- If you are MA student or unsupported PhD student, you must register for a fourth course.
-- There is an evaluation exam associated with each of the above courses.
+- There is an evaluation exam (often called qualifying exam) associated with each of the above courses.
 Evaluation exams are given during finals week.
 How it is given depends on the course, and the course instructor will let you know.
+  - Many instructors of those courses us the final exam as the evaluation exam.
-- Students in the Ph.D. program must pass 4 out of 6 evaluation exams.
-M.A. students must pass 3 out of 6.
+- PhD students must pass 4 out of 6 evaluation exams.
+MA students must pass 3 out of 6.
 - Taking graduate classes as a cohort is meant to encourage studying mathematics in groups.
 So, create and get into study groups!
+(Also recommended for MS students)

+##	First-year courses for MS students

+- There is nothing named first-year courses.
+- Plan NOW how many semesters you want to spend to graduate and which mandatory/elective courses you plan to take.
+- Some courses do not occur every year/semester.
+  - If you go to the courses website (under the "Courses" tab on the department's website), you can see all the Fall and Spring courses.
+  - Popular courses fill quickly.
+Act quickly once the registration is open.

 ## Mentor